nebogeo/jellyfish/README.md

 scene, move/rotate/scale or change vertex positions, lighting normals, texture coords.
 It can also act on input from outside.
-It can do this faster than in interpreted Scheme, particually on ARM devices as the VM (written in C++) is very small and doesn't require any memory allocation.
+It can do this faster than in interpreted Scheme, particually on ARM devices as the VM (written in C++) is very small and doesn't require any memory allocation so no garbage collection is required.
 The VM also has access to more data than a GPU shader, although tight coupling to GPU functionality (ie running parts of the VM on GPU cores) is planned.

 Jellyfish Lisp programs are compiled to bytecode executed by the VM - there is one per object potentially running in parallel threads.
 The